juldann/Portfolio_Juldan/README.md

 - [Examples of my work](#examples-of-my-work)

 ## About me
-Hi my name is Muhammad Juldan Naufal I am a recent graduate with a Bachelor's Degree in Informatics and I am interested in pursuing a career in the field of Quality Assurance.
-I possess strong communication skills, the ability to analyze and solve problems, and am comfortable working in a team environment.
-I am eager to learning and improve my knowledge about testing especially manual and automation testing.

 I am a graduate from Telkom University with Bachelor's Degree in Informatics and eager to pursuing a career of Quality Assurance.
 I also possess strong communication skills, ability to analyze and solve problems and can work in a team environment.
-I have experience as a freelance Web Developer at GMP to develop a website for company profile using (sebutin tools/bahasa yg digunakan) but because I have great interest in Quality Assurance, I join Bootcamp at Binar to enhance my skills regarding QA tools where I learn automated test using Katalon, Performance Test using Jmeter and documented a Test Case.
+I have experience as a freelance Web Developer at GMP to develop a website for company profile using HTML, CSS, JavaScript and Bootstrap.
+But because I have great interest in Quality Assurance, I join Bootcamp at Binar to enhance my skills regarding QA tools where I learn automated test using Katalon, Performance Test using Jmeter and documented a Test Case.
 I believe my experience and my eagerness to learn and improve can positively improve your company.

 ## Skills
 You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.